hmrc/hmrc.github.io/coding-in-the-open-manual.md

 Hopefully the repositories that we produce are of use to other Open Source projects, but at worst they will provide real world examples of using the [Play Framework](https://playframework.com/), interacting with [MongoDB](https://www.mongodb.org/) using [ReactiveMongo](http://reactivemongo.org/), etc.

-Of course if you think there is a better way of doing something then submit a pull request or raise an issue - but don't send a letter, we are [Digital By Default](https://www.gov.uk/service-manual/start) after all!
+> Of course if you think there is a better way of doing something then submit a pull request or raise an issue - but don't send a letter, we are [Digital By Default](https://www.gov.uk/service-manual/start) after all!

 ### Source Code In The Open

 HMRC is a [GitHub.com public organisation](https://www.github.com/hmrc).
 The expectation is that every source code repository - a library, a frontend, a service - will be open-sourced on GitHub.com.
 When a repository contains security-critical code and/or configuration it is refactored to be as small a component as possible, with the non-critical majority open-sourced as a separate repository.

 The HMRC on GitHub organisation is composed of delivery teams currently working within HMRC on MDTP infrastructure and services.
-The ['Iron Man' improved permissions model](https://github.com/orgs/improved-permissions) is used so that new organisation membership is managed centrally and delivery team membership is devolved to delivery team leads.
+The ['Iron Man' improved permissions model](https://github.com/orgs/improved-permissions) is used so that the organisation is managed centrally,  delivery teams are managed by delivery team leads, and repositories are managed by delivery teams.

+#### Supplementary Documentation

+The following internal HMRC documentation is supplementary:

+1. "Working In The Open" - describes how to join HMRC on GitHub
+1. "Migrating To Coding In The Open" - how to migrate the code, builds, and artifacts of a source code repository into the open
+1. "Security In The Open" - how to mitigate security issues

 ### Building For The Open